 The September 1, 2025 Minimum Needs Requirement

-• Limited assistance with 3+ Activities of Daily Living (ADLs), OR
+• At least limited assistance with physical maneuvering for more than two Activities of Daily Living (ADLs), OR

-• Supervisory assistance with 2+ ADLs IF a documented Alzheimer's or dementia diagnosis is on file.
+• At least supervision with more than one ADL, if a documented Alzheimer's or dementia diagnosis is on file.

 ADLs are the standard six: bathing, dressing, toileting, transferring, eating, and continence.
-Limited assistance means hands-on help; supervisory assistance means cueing, reminding, or standing-by support.
+Limited assistance means hands-on help; supervision means cueing, reminding, or standing-by support.

 PACE is exempt (uses NF-LOC only).
 Pre-9/1/2025 enrollees keep Legacy Status as long as they stay continuously enrolled in their MLTCP or MAP plan.
 If a Legacy member voluntarily disenrolls and tries to re-enroll later, they face the new floor.